Online Application Deadline: Friday, June 15, 2018!

-- Practice critical thinking and analysis skills to prepare for the rigorous academic experience as a UChicago student and to apply theory into practice.
+- Practice critical thinking and analysis skills to prepare for the rigorous academic experience as a UChicago student.

-- Have the opportunity to assume a variety of leadership roles to get peers involved in different service and community engagement opportunities during the academic year with support from UCSC and IOP.
+- Have the opportunity to assume leadership roles to get peers involved in different service and community engagement opportunities during the academic year with support from UCSC and IOP.